 Veganism gained more and more popularity over the recent years.
 Lots of people are making a change, some are switching to this diet for health reasons, some are animal lovers, lots think this is the right thing to do having the environment in mind.
 We are being more aware of the word crisis and have better understanding of the impact our diet has on words’ ecosystem.

-Most people assume that being vegan or vegetarian is ultimately being green.
+Most people believe being vegan or vegetarian is ultimately being green.
 Is that right?

 “Air-transported fruit and veg can create more greenhouse gas emissions per kilogram than poultry meat” (J Poore)